Generally, to claim your parent as a dependent you must meet the following tests:

 - Your parent's gross income for the calendar year was less than $4200.

 - Your parent isn't a qualifying child of another taxpayer.

 - If your parent is your foster parent, they must have lived with you all year as a member of your household.

 See "qualifying relative, "qualifying child," and "Table 5.
-Overview of the Rules for Claiming an Exemption for a Dependent," in Publication 501, for additional information about claiming a dependent and certain exceptions that may apply.
+Overview of the Rules for Claiming a Dependent," in Publication 501, Dependents, Standard Deduction and Filing Information, for additional information about claiming a dependent and certain exceptions that may apply.